 And now let's talk about the fashion- what am I wearing?

 The Rash Guard- it’s name says what it’s supposed to do; protects from belly rash.
 Board wax feels rough on the belly skin, and you need the wax to help your feet grip when you stand up.
-My “rashy” (as I affectionately call it) serves as a sunscreen shield too; It’s scorching hot out and the water temperature here in Costa Rica is like a bath tub.
+My “rashy” (as I affectionately call it) serves as a sunscreen shield too.
 I am also part mermaid so it’s gonna be a awhile until I get back to the beach for a water break and to reapply my sunscreen.
 This rashy seems to ride up on my belly and feels stretched out and faded in the shoulders…might be time for a new one!
 As if I need another excuse to go shopping!
 Actually I did get a new one as you'll see in pictures below.

 Swimsuit, Bikini, Bathers, Togs, Cossie, Trunks, Budgy Smuggler, Bathing Costume - many names for a piece of cloth that has great potential for wardrobe malfunction.
 So many wedgie possibilities and loss potential in the spin cycle of the big waves.
 I insist on bottoms with a waist toggle to tie securely.
 And as much as I feel like my bum cheeks are popping out, the skimpier the bottoms, the less wedgie prone they seem to be.
 As for the top, it also needs to tie up securely at the back- Not at the neck- Halters are no bueno.
 I like a criss cross style and sometimes a simple sports bra style all in one top works well.
 And for days when I have no patience to mess around- a one piece Speedo will definitely stay put, and give you added belly protection too!